po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/03-Day/03-Day-LessonPlan.md

 * To save time in class, students are expected to copy the `Unsolved/src` directory from the activity folders to their practice React app.
 This can be done manually, or with `sswap`, a command line tool that is included in the activities directory.
 Simply navigate to the [`swap_tool`](../../../../01-Class-Content/20-React/01-Activities/swap_tool/README.md) directory, install the dependencies and run the `sswap` command.

-* Shortly after you review the slide deck for Unit 20, you'll demonstrate the mini-project.
+* Shortly after you review the slide deck for Module 20, you'll demonstrate the mini-project.
 To prepare, make sure to run `yarn install` or `npm install` inside `01-Class-Content/20-React/01-Activities/28-Stu_Mini-Project/Main/bucket-list` before class begins.

-* Several activities in this unit require students to import Bootstrap into the `/src/index.js` file.
+* Several activities in this module require students to import Bootstrap into the `/src/index.js` file.
 If students ask why their activities do not match the solution, check whether they've done this.

 * Remind students to do a `git pull` of the class repo and to have today's activities ready and open in VS Code.

 * If you are comfortable doing so, live-code the solutions to the activities.
 If not, just use the solutions provided and follow the prompts and talking points for review.

-* Let students know that the Bonus at the end of each activity is not meant to be extra coding practice, but instead is a self-study on topics beyond the scope of this unit for those who want to further their knowledge.
+* Let students know that the Bonus at the end of each activity is not meant to be extra coding practice, but instead is a self-study on topics beyond the scope of this module for those who want to further their knowledge.

 ## Learning Objectives